Illinois Veteran Grant (IVG) Program

 - What type of training or education are you planning to pursue?

-- Is the timeframe to utilize benefits important to you?
+- Is the timeframe to utilize benefits important to you (Post-9/11 GI Bill benefits have an expiration date)?

-- Are you eligible for the transfer of entitlement benefit through the Post-9/11 GI Bill Program?
+- Are you eligible for the transfer of entitlement benefit through the Post-9/11 GI Bill Program (unused benefits may be passed on to dependents)?

 - Do you have remaining entitlement under other VA education programs?